paulproteus/operations/README.md

 - How to get reimbursed for Bridge related expenses

 ## Sponsorship
 None or our organizations and initiatives could exist without the help of companies that sponsor our efforts and support us in our mission.
-In this section we provide information for:
+In this section we provide links to information about:

 - How a volunteer can [request an invoice](/sponsorship/request_invoice.md) for a sponsor
 - Different ways in which companies can [send us tax-exempt donations](/sponsorship/send_donations.md)